snovakovic/s.js/README.md

 ```

 #### contains
-test if string contains substring.
+Test if string contains provided substring.
-By default it's case sensitive which can be turned of by providing last optional parameter.
+By default it's case-sensitive which can be turned of by providing last optional parameter.

 ```javascript
 s.contains(string, substringToCheck, ignoreCase);